ntudigital/Learn-Darklight/README.md

+### The files have been edited to make it work on NTU's D2L service

 # Learn Darklight
 Learn Darklight is a browser extension that offers multiple themes for Waterloo Learn.
 [Visit extension website](https://www.zijianshao.com/dlight/ "Learn Darklight Official Website")